Home Sellers and BuyersHomeowner May 5, 2025

 Single Family Home Area Report listed first, Condo/Townhouses listed second:

+We are entering a new real estate market in SE Florida.
 Please contact me if you would like to be sent updated area market reports for Fort Lauderdale or another SE Florida city.
 We can discuss the market, current trends and how we can work together to accomplish your real estate goals.
+I am here to help.

 CONTACT ANNETTE